Bachelor of Arts in Anthropology

 Wayne State University’s Bachelor of Arts (B.A.) in Anthropology degree is a hands-on, research-focused program that emphasizes a cross-cultural education.

-As an Anthropology major, you work on community projects in Detroit, conduct research at our anthropological museum or practice archeological skills through field work — these are just a few of the things you can take part in to solve the interconnected issues of our world.
+As an anthropology major, you work on community projects in Detroit, conduct research at our anthropological museum or practice archeological skills through field work — these are just a few of the things you can take part in to solve the interconnected issues of our world.

 Why Wayne State’s anthropology major?